laurabolwell/farmyard-counting-game/TESTING.md

 I have used the [Jest](https://jestjs.io) JavaScript testing framework to test the application functionality.

-In order to work with Jest, I first had to initialize NPM.
+In order to work with Jest, first you have to initialize NPM.

 - `npm init`
 - Hit `enter` for all options, except for **test command:**, just type `jest`.